Sir Thomas Aston, 1st Baronet: Personal life

 In 1627 Aston married to Magdalene Pulteney (d.
 1635), a daughter of Sir John Pulteney of Misterton.
 Before her death in 1635, they had two sons and two daughters, all of whom died young.
 Magdalene is remembered because of the painting that he commissioned from John Souch showing him by her deathbed.
+In the painting, Aston is shown wearing a pendant commemorating the loss of his son Robert (d.
+1634); on 19 April 2026, The Guardian reported that the pendant in the painting had been rediscovered when its current owners viewed the painting while visiting the Manchester Art Gallery.

 Second marriage

-In 1639 Aston remarried to Anne Willoughby (1614–1688), the daughter of Sir Henry Willoughby, 1st Baronet and, his first wife, Elizabeth Knollys (a daughter of the privateer Sir Henry Knollys and Margaret Cave).
+In 1639 Aston married Anne Willoughby (1614–1688), the daughter of Sir Henry Willoughby, 1st Baronet and, his first wife, Elizabeth Knollys (a daughter of the privateer Sir Henry Knollys and Margaret Cave).
 Together, they had two daughters and one son: